shubham-pathak22/zendesk-coding-challenge/README.md

 * Attribute `_id` is unique and document has just one record per `_id`
 * `_id` cannot be null
 * Input files are valid `JSON` files.
-* Json Records in the input file are in form of an `array`
+* Json records in the input file are in the form of an `array`
-* All the date values are of the format `yyyy-MM-dd'T'HH:mm:ss ZZ`
+* Date values are of the format `yyyy-MM-dd'T'HH:mm:ss ZZ`

 ## External Libraries
 * [Google Guava](https://github.com/google/guava)